-104 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 component is the eSolar technology, and this is a power 2 tower you might have heard it referred to.
-3 Where here you have fields of mirrors similar to 4 the ones we just looked at, and they are all focused on a 5 tower.
-And so all of these mirrors reflect our light to 6 this tower where it also heats water into steam and then 7 goes through the same cycle where it goes through the steam 8 turbine, turns the turbine, makes electricity, condenses, 9 and then is reused in the system.
+104 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 component is the eSolar technology, and this is a power 2 tower, which you might have heard it referred to.
+3 Where here you have fields of mirrors similar to 4 the ones previously looked at, and they are all focused on a 5 tower.
+And so all of these mirrors reflect light to 6 this tower where the light also heats water into steam and then 7 goes through the same cycle where the steam goes through the steam 8 turbine, turns the turbine, makes electricity, condenses, 9 and then is reused in the system.
 10 And that's what that looks like.
-Towers are 11 roughly 250 feet tall, and you can see how each one of these 12 individual mirrors they're relatively small mirrors.
+Towers are 11 roughly 250 feet tall, and you can see how each one of these 12 individual mirrors are relatively small mirrors.
 And 13 they're all focused on the tower to generate the heat and 14 create the steam.
-Then the Photovoltaic plant, what's being 15 proposed here, is a -- a PV system with a single-access 16 tracking system which means the rows of panels are aligned 17 north to south, and then they track the sun during the 18 course of the day starting on the east and then they turn to 19 the west tracking the sun as it goes.
-20 And then in the case of PV which you may know from 21 other projects, it converts sunlight directly to energy so 22 there is no steam component or steam cycle, and so it 23 converts it to DC energy.
-And then it's converted to AC 24 current which we all use in our homes and then are carried 25 on the transmission lines.
+Then the Photovoltaic plant, what's being 15 proposed here, is a -- a PV system with a single-axis 16 tracking system which means the rows of panels are aligned 17 north to south, and then the panels track the sun during the 18 course of the day starting on the east and then the panels turn to 19 the west tracking the sun as the sun goes.
+20 And then in the case of PV which you may know from 21 other projects, the technology converts sunlight directly to energy so 22 there is no steam component or steam cycle, and so the technology 23 converts the sunlight to DC energy.
+And then the energy is converted to AC 24 current which everyone uses in their homes and then the energy is carried 25 on the transmission lines.
 Page 31 Sousa Court Reporters 702-765-7100